What Should I Do with My Atrial Fibrillatiion?

 Some patients’ heart rate cannot be controlled even with three drugs, and other patients are intolerant of the drugs.
 In these cases we consider a procedure called Pace and Ablate.
 A pacemaker is placed to provide a “floor” to the patient’s heart rate, so it cannot go below a minimum rate of for example, 60 beats per minute.
 Then a radio frequency catheter is inserted to permanently block (ablate) the electrical pathway between the atrium and the ventricle.
 The patient becomes dependent on the pacemaker to control the heart rate, and the atrial fibrillation no longer can excessively speed up the heart.
 When the patient exercises, the pacemaker will speed up the heart normally by tracking the heart’s natural pacemaker as long as the patient is in normal rhythm.
 When the patient is in AF, the pacemaker will speed up the heart using a sensor such as an accelerometer.

 Left Atrial Ablation.
-It wasn’t that long ago that specialists in electrical diseases of the heart discovered that almost all atrial fibrillation comes from a nearly hidden location in the left atrium.
-In the back of left atrium there are four pulmonary veins that drain all the oxygen-containing blood from the lungs into the heart.
+It wasn’t that long ago that specialists in electrical diseases of the heart discovered that almost all atrial fibrillation comes from a previously inaccessible location in the left atrium.
+In the back of left atrium there are four pulmonary veins that deliver oxygen-rich blood from the lungs into the heart.
 The left atrium has a cuff of muscle tissue that extends a short distance into each of the four pulmonary veins, and those cuffs of muscle are where the atrial fibrillation comes from in almost every case.

-Electrophysiologists have figured out that if the area around the pulmonary veins is electrically isolated from the rest of the left atrium in a procedure called ablation, that 60-85% of patients will remain free of atrial fibrillation for at least a year.
+Electrophysiologists have figured out that if the area around the pulmonary veins is electrically isolated from the rest of the left atrium in a procedure called ablation, that around 85% of patients will remain free of atrial fibrillation for at least a year.

-As you may guess, atrial fibrillation ablation is not easy to do.
-A catheter is threaded up a vein from the groin, and it is passed through the wall between the right and left atrium.
-Once in the left atrium, radiofrequency energy or extreme cold can be used to create a string of small round scars like a string of pearls, that encircle the pulmonary veins and isolate the atrial fibrillation, allowing normal rhythm to return.
+Atrial fibrillation ablation has become easier, faster, more effective and safer with new tools that have been developed.
+In this procedure, a catheter is threaded up a vein from the groin, and it is passed through the wall between the right and left atrium.
+Once in the left atrium, extreme cold or radiofrequency energy are used to create a scar that encircles the pulmonary veins to isolate the source of the atrial fibrillation and allow normal rhythm to return.

-It is not uncommon after an ablation for there to gaps between adjacent scars that need to be touched up in a second procedure if the AF returns.
+Sometimes after an ablation there are gaps in the encircling scar that needs to be touched up in a second procedure if the AF returns.

 Left atrial ablation is a wonderful procedure, but it is not without risks, some of which are life-threatening, like perforation of the heart, creation of a hole in the esophagus, stroke, and death.
-These are very infrequent, around 1 in 200, but the risk makes us hesitate to do this procedure in any but very symptomatic patients.
+These are very infrequent, less than 1 in 200.

 My atrial fibrillation doesn’t go away.
 What can be done?